bmf87/aws/README.md

 # aws
-Python code to perform help actions in AWS
+Various utilities to perform some helpful operations in AWS